 The Math You Need, When You Need It

-and Dr. Eric M. Baer, Highline Community College Geology Program
+Dr. Eric M. Baer, Highline Community College Geology Program

 Jump to: Why? | How? | References and Resources | Funding Sources

-What is The Math You Need, When You Need It?
+What Is The Math You Need, When You Need It?

-A series of student-centered web-based quantitative topics that can be customized to and run concurrently with any introductory geoscience course
+A series of student-centered, web-based quantitative topics that can be customized to and run concurrently with any introductory geoscience course

 The Math You Need, When You Need It is a project that seeks to help remediate mathematics for introductory geoscience students.
 The Math You Need modules are student-centered, online, asynchronous tutorials that cover quantitative topics that faculty have deemed important to introductory geoscience courses.
-Each topic is presented in a geoscience context with student pages that (1) introduce the concept and present an algorithm for solving problems, (2) a set of practice problems with worked answers and (3) provide an opportunity to show what they learned with an online quiz.
+Each topic is presented in a geoscience context with student pages that (1) introduce the concept and present an algorithm for solving problems, (2) present a set of practice problems with worked answers, and (3) provide an opportunity to show what students have learned with an online quiz.
 Instructors will also find a link to a page designed for them.
 The tutorials are designed to give students quantitative knowledge that they need, just before they will use it in a concurrent geoscience course.
 Recent implementations at a variety of institutions suggest, through pre- and post-testing, that the tutorials are effective at remediating mathematics.

 learn more here

-Why use The Math You Need, When You Need It?
+Why Use The Math You Need, When You Need It?

 To support and promote students' quantitative learning without using valuable classroom time